mobiah/keenahealth2020/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.1.6 =
+Release date December 31, 2022
+* Fix: in some cases, AVIF files were not cropped correctly;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

+= 5.1.5 =
+Release date November 29, 2022
+* Fix: WebP/AVIF delivery now works correctly, without affecting SVG files or other images or requests (e.g. in WooCommerce).
+Sorry about this!;
+* Fix: a PHP warning was displayed if no valid API key was added;
+* Fix: error in Custom Media if the folder is not in the root directory;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

+= 5.1.4 =
+Release date November 28, 2022
+* New: added a filter to force a file check for WebP/AVIF if they were manually deleted from disk;
+* Fix: if only small WebPs are available, include the JPG version in the `picture` tag to avoid blurry images;
+* Fix: the notification about unlisted thumbnails incorrectly reported WebP and AVIF files;
+* Fix: improved integration with WP Offload Media by including Retina images in virtual/offload file checks;
+* Fix: if the main file was optimized but some thumbnails did not have WebP/AVIF, it was not displayed correctly in the UI;
+* Fix: added a % margin when generating WebPs/AVIF, so that files that are only a few bytes larger are also generated;
+* Fix: when running WP-CLI, the percentage of finished items in the total was calculated incorrectly;
+* Fix: the settings page crashed in certain cases for new accounts;
+* Tweak: various CSS fixes and improvements on the Media Library, especially for cases with many thumbnails;
+* Language: 2 new strings added, 2 updated, 0 fuzzed, and 0 deprecated.

+= 5.1.3 =
+Release date November 9, 2022
+* Fix: a typo related to Custom Media that caused an error when adding a new Custom Media folder;
+* Fix: some minor cosmetic fixes on the settings and bulk processing pages for new plans;
+* Fix: the notification about the ShortPixel column in List view is now displayed when you switch back to the Grid view in Media Library;
+* Language: 1 new string added, 0 updated, 0 fuzzed, and 0 deprecated.

+= 5.1.2 =
+Release date November 7, 2022
+* Fix: when converting PNG to JPG, the PNG path was saved in the post editor, which could result in broken images;
+* Fix: the bulk restore of Custom Media was performed without saving it to the previous bulks history;
+* Fix: various wording updates and fixes throughout the plugin code;
+* Fix: PNG to JPG conversion failed under certain Windows environments due to wrong path construction;
+* Fix: the plugin now works with thumbs that have a numeric name (e.g. `0`);
+* Fix: on certain hosting restrictions, requesting a new API key caused a fatal error;
+* Fix: the original image was not processed when thumbnail processing was turned off;
+* Compat: added compatibility with the Uncode theme's adaptive images feature;
+* Tweak: minor updates to the settings and Media Library layout for new plans that will be introduced soon;
+* Tweak: added filter/constant that can be used by affiliates;
+* Tweak: reworked plugin notification system to make it more robust and reliable;
+* Language: 44 new strings added, 2 updated, 0 fuzzed, and 39 deprecated.

+= 5.1.1 =
+Release date October 20th, 2022
+* Fix: a fatal error for PHP 7.2 and lower was discovered and fixed by @KZeni, thanks!
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

+= 5.1.0 =
+Release date October 20th, 2022
+* New: added SmartCropping, especially useful for eCommerce sites;
+* New: if the WebP/AVIF files are larger than the JPG/PNG/GIF version, they are no longer generated to ensure that the smallest file is always delivered;
+* Fix: various DB-related settings were adjusted for files with very long names and to keep AVIF/WebP optimization data correct;
+* Fix: bulk processing history was lost when deleting the plugin;
+* Fix: the file name in the bulk preview was added back;
+* Fix: various situations and edge cases with WPML are now fixed;
+* Fix: when a Custom Media item was excluded, there was no clear message next to it;
+* Fix: added a check to prevent re-optimization when using bulk actions in the Media Library;
+* Fix: the deactivation pop-up is also displayed in a multisite environment;
+* Fix: minor wording and CSS fixes in the plugin settings and notifications;
+* Fix: if there are still images to optimize and/or generate, all of them are counted and displayed correctly in the Media Library;
+* Tweak: added check of necessary GD library functions to use PNG to JPG conversion;
+* Compat: in some very special cases an error was triggered when the YITH Watermark Premium plugin was enabled;
+* Language: 20 new strings added, 2 updated, 1 fuzzed, and 2 deprecated.

 = 5.0.9 =
 Release date August 29th, 2022